GENERAL TERMS & CONDITIONS

 - The complaints officer and the attorney or professional to whom the complaint relates maintain confidentiality when dealing with the complaint.

 - The client does not owe any fee for the handling of the complaint.

 - The complaints officer is responsible for the timely resolution of the complaint.

-- The attorney to whom the complaint relates, keeps the complaints officer informed of his/her contacts with the client and of any possible solutions.
+- The attorney or professional to whom the complaint relates, keeps the complaints officer informed of his/her contacts with the client and of any possible solutions.

 - The complaints officer keeps the complainant informed about the handling of the complaint.